Tardo/OdooTerminal/README.md

 ```
 IMP: Start the JSDoc usage

-FIX: Error when clicking on apps button in OE11 (#1)
+FIX: Error when clicking on apps button in OE11 (issue #1)
 FIX: Toggle maximize
 ```